The Authenticity of the Oral Torah

 Click here > Coming to a realization of the Oral Torah

 As far as the consonants which are written in the Torah Scroll are concerned, consider this.
 Every Torah scroll can only be hand-written, by copying an earlier hand-written scroll.
-This preserves the unbroken chain of exact duplications back to the first Torah Scroll written by Moses as dictated by G-d.
+This preserves the chain of exact duplications back to the first Torah Scroll written by Moses as dictated by G-d.
 See our page titled Authenticity of the Written Torah.

-The Torah consists of two parts, the Written Law and the Oral Law.
-The Written Law consists of the Five Books of Moses, the Prophets and the Writings {collectively called the “Tanakh” in Hebrew, which according to tradition is to be grouped as 24 Books}.
+The Torah has two parts, the Written Law and the Oral Law.
+The Written Law {“Tanakh” in Hebrew} is the Five Books of Moses, the Prophets and Writings {grouped as 24 Books}.
 The {commandments in the} Five Books of Moses were given to Moses at Mt.
-Sinai, and they constitute the foundation of Judaism and Jewish Law.
-They {the Five Books of Moses} are in a sense the first and final word of G-d, in that they can not be contradicted by any later prophet.
-As is explained by Maimonides, the reason for this is that we do not believe a prophet because he performs miracles or signs, for maybe they are false; rather the only reason we believe a prophet is because we are commanded in the Torah that if a prophet fulfills the criteria laid out in the Torah, then, and only then is he to be believed.
-As for the Torah itself and the prophecies of Moses, these we believe in because all of the Jews were present at Mt.
-Sinai themselves, and there {several million} men, women and children all saw and heard the commandments from G-d Himself as well as Moses receiving the commandments.
-The later works of the Written Law represent selected later prophesies and historical records, which hold a timeless message to all generations, all urging the Jews and all of Mankind to follow the good straight path, heeding that which is stated in the Five Books of Moses.
+Sinai, and they constitute the foundation of authentic Judaism and Jewish Law.
+They {the Five Books of Moses} are in a sense the first and final word of G-d, in that they can not be contradicted by any later valid prophet.
+As Maimonides explained, we do not believe a prophet because he performs miracles or signs, for maybe they are false.

-However, the {commandments in the} Five Books of Moses were not all that Moses received from G-d at Mt.
-Sinai; he also received the {Oral Torah, which includes the Seven Noahide Commandments, and consisting of the authentic} interpretation of the Torah on all of the levels of PaRDe”S [literally “orchard”; a Hebrew acrostic for P’shat, Remez, Drush and Sod, the names of the four dimensions of Torah interpretation, respectively: the simple interpretation, the interpretation hinted (by numerical values, variant spellings of words etc.), the homiletic interpretation, and the mystical interpretation, all of which were given, in full, to Moses at Mt.
+However, {the commandments in the} Five Books of Moses were not all that Moses received from G-d at Mt.
+Sinai.
+He also received the {Oral Torah, including the Seven Noahide Commandments, and the authentic} interpretation of the Torah on all levels of PaRDe”S. [PaRDe”S is a Hebrew acrostic for P’shat, Remez, Drush and Sod, the names of the four dimensions of Torah interpretation.
+These are, respectively: the simple interpretation, the interpretation hinted (by numerical values, variant spellings of words etc.), the homiletic interpretation, and the kabbalistic interpretation.
+All of these were were given in full to Moses at Mt.
 Sinai].
-Aside from the necessity for this Oral Tradition within the realm of kabbalah and the other non-literal dimensions of the Torah, this Oral Tradition is also absolutely essential for the understanding of the laws of the Torah on the simplest level.
-For example, the Torah dictates that in order for meat to be permissible to be eaten {as kosher}, it must be slaughtered and prepared “as I {G-d} have instructed you” {Deuteronomy 12:21}; however, these instructions are found nowhere within the Written Law, and likewise with many other examples.

-Originally this Oral Law was just that, a strictly oral law, passed on from generation to generation, each learning it in its entirety by heart, and in addition it was not permitted to be written down, save for personal notes.
-Later, due to the mounting persecution, mass dispersal of Jewish communities and various political and social upheavals that took place under the Roman rule, it became increasingly difficult for large schools where many could dedicate themselves to the mastery of this law to exist.
-Therefore, Rabbi Yehudah the Prince, the leading sage of his day, took upon himself to compose an extremely condensed work that would encapsulate the whole of the Oral Law into a set of {many} short notes called the Mishnah, and to circulate copies of this work amongst the leaders of each community, so that in this way the Oral Law would not be forgotten.
-This work was reviewed constantly and learnt by heart by the sages of many generations and served its purpose as a reminder of the whole of the Oral Law.
-Then some generations later, again with mounting persecution, people were not able to spend the required amount of time and effort to learn the whole of the Oral Law, even with the help of the Mishnah.
-Therefore, once again the leading scholar of the generation, this time Rabbi Ashi, took upon himself to record the entirety of the Oral Law, as well as how it was derived from the brief laws of the Mishnah.
+In this way, the Oral Law was not forgotten.
+The Mishnah was reviewed constantly and learnt by heart by the sages of many generations as a reminder of the whole of the Oral Law.
+Then some generations later, with mounting persecution, people were not able to spend the required time and effort to learn the whole of the Oral Law, even with the help of the Mishnah.
+Therefore, the leading scholar of the generation, Rabbi Ashi, took upon himself to record the entirety of the Oral Law, as well as how it was derived from the brief laws of the Mishnah.
 This work is called the Gemarah, and together the two {the Mishnah and the Gemarah} are called the Talmud.

 The inner meanings of the Written and Oral Torah are explained by Rabbi Shneur Zalman of Liadi in his most famous book of Chassidic discourses, Likkutei Torah, which was compiled by his grandson the third Rebbe of Lubavitch, Rabbi Menachem Mendel (section Deuteronomy, p.
 158).
 [Insertions within square brackets are added by the Director of Ask Noah, for clarification.]

-It is known regarding the Written Torah and the Oral Torah, that the Written Torah is on the lofty spiritual level of the Hebrew letters and their forms.
-As the Sages taught, the Hebrew letters of the Written Torah [in their prophetically received precise arrangement] form sacred Divine Names of the Holy One Blessed be He.
-And therefore all the Hebrew letters of the Written Torah are individually accounted for.
-Adding or subtracting even a single letter is forbidden.
 [In the scribal writing of a sacred scroll, such as a Torah Scroll, a Scroll of the Book of Esther, or for scrolls in mezuzahs or tefillin,] every letter must be in its established form and relative size.
 And if it [the sacred scroll] is lacking anything, that letter [and thus the entire scroll] is disqualified.
 [I.e., the scroll does not become invested with G-dliness, and it cannot be used to fulfill the Divine commandment for which it was intended.]

 [In spiritual terms], the letters are on the level of the intellectual power which is referred to as “Binah” [understanding, revealed through detailed analysis] … We see tangibly that when an intellectual concept comes into the level of one’s grasping and understanding, the letters of thought are revealed in it.
 But in the higher intellectual level of “Hokhmah” [wisdom contained within the flash of intuition], which is above the level of the understandable intellect, there is not yet a revealed level of letters of thought.
-Thus the meaning of the [precisely defined Hebrew] letters of the Written Torah is that it is on the level of “Binah” (Understanding) … From this a question arises: why do we say that the Written Torah emanates from the Divine attribute of “Hokhmah” (Wisdom)?
-With respect to the Originator of the Torah [i.e. G-d], it is on the level of “Hokhmah” (Wisdom), but with respect to the creations which receive it [i.e., souls, angels and physical humans], it is on the level of “Binah” (Understanding).

 To further address your issues, I consulted with our “Expert on Call,” a devout Noahide who is an accomplished scholar of modern and ancient religions.
 (His studies began with a graduate degree in Theological Studies from Harvard School of Divinity.)
 Here is his reply, slightly edited for this format: